-Enrolment Month May September January (Early Enrolment) (Regular Enrolment) (Late Enrolment) Academic Year May-April September-August January-December
+Enrolment Month May (Early Enrolment) September (Regular Enrolment) January (Late Enrolment) Academic Year May-April September-August January-December

-- There is a limit on the number of travel support grants given per year, per travel category.
-If unused, these grants do not carry over to the following year. - Applications for travel support must be made through the "Business Travel Form". - Applications are assessed using a variety of criteria, including the contents of the application, the timing of the event, and the student's academic status and progress. - Students are not generally permitted to travel during terms when they are enrolled in courses.
+• There is a limit on the number of travel support grants given per year, per travel category.
+If unused, these grants do not carry over to the following year.

-If travel is requested during terms when the student is enrolled in courses, the student is responsible for obtaining permission from their lab supervisor and/or class instructor(s) for this absence and for making appropriate arrangements to cover all missed classes, courses and absence from the lab. - When travel coincides with examination arrangement, travel support may be approved conditionally.
-Further information should be sought from the Academic Affairs Section. - Any modification of travel period or flight itinerary for personal reasons is not permitted after the travel request has been approved. - OIST does not pay for any costs related to personal expenses and activities during personal stays. - Students are reimbursed travel costs only after the travel has concluded.
+Applications for travel support must be made through the "Business Travel Form".
+Applications are assessed using a variety of criteria, including the contents of the application, the timing of the event, and the student's academic status and progress.
+If travel is requested during terms when the student is enrolled in courses, the student is responsible for obtaining permission from their lab supervisor(s) and/or course coordinator(s) for this absence and for making appropriate arrangements to cover all missed classes and absence from the lab.

-- Students are responsible for reporting any financial support provided by any organization other than OIST to the Graduate School without concealment or deception.
+- When travel coincides with examination arrangement, travel support may be approved conditionally.
+Further information should be sought from the Academic Affairs Section and the Leave Policy. - If a student makes any changes to the itinerary for personal reasons after the purchase of flight tickets, the student is responsible for any cancellation fees, change fees or any other additional costs. - OIST does not pay for any expenses or costs related to personal stays, or any incremental expenses incurred through non-OIST related activities. - Students are reimbursed travel costs only after the travel has concluded. - Students are responsible for reporting any financial support provided by any organization other than OIST to the Graduate School without concealment or deception.
 When a student receives a travel grant from an organizer of the event the student plans to attend, this travel grant must be used to support their travel costs. - Expenses incurred in foreign currencies are reimbursed in Japanese Yen (JPY).
-The currency conversion rate is set monthly by the OIST Financial Management Division. - To minimize risks and be most cost-effective, OIST has appointed preferred travel agencies (PTA). - Other than to obtain quotations, students should not contact PTAs directly unless the Graduate School directs them to do so.
+The currency conversion rate is set monthly by the OIST Financial Management Division. - To minimize risks and be most cost-effective, OIST has appointed preferred travel agencies (PTA).
+Other than to obtain quotations, students should not contact PTAs directly unless the Graduate School directs them to do so.
 After travel has been approved and arranged, under no circumstances shall students modify travel arrangements, tickets or itinerary without the Graduate School's prior approval.